Code-in/PDX-Code-Guild-Assigments/Django/capstone/GotHalibut_Proposal.md

     - [0] Create issue request dashboard page
     - [0] Create issue response page which emails them back from a form

+- [ ] Need to add responsed and requested support date in the data

 ### Week 2
 - [ ] Create Vue app for viewing GotHalibut documentation
     - [ ] Create GotHalibut documentation using html/css